University Catalog

 Using model microorganisms, this course will investigate their (1)Physiology, biochemistry, and genetics, (2)The hosts innate and adaptive immune responses, (3)The molecular basis for virulence and pathogenesis and (4)The ecological and economic impact of microbial pathogens including epidemics and pandemics.

 BIOL 6303.
-ADVANCED EVOLUTION AND ECOLOGY.
+ECOLOGICAL AND EVOLUTIONARY ANALYSIS.
 3 Hours.

 BIOL 6310.
 SELECTED TOPICS IN BIOLOGY FOR PhD STUDENTS.
 3 Hours.